microchip-pic-avr-examples/pic18f46k42-curiosity-hpc-labs/README.md

 <br><img src= "images/project_and_device_resources.png">

 ## Labs
-The labs in this Read me are presented in the same order as they appear on the MPLAB X Project and the programmed code into the device.
+The labs in this Readme are presented in the same order as they appear on the MPLAB X Project and the programmed code into the device.
 The user can switch through each of the labs by simply pressing the S1 button on the board.

 - Lab 1: Hello World (Turn on an LED) <br />
 - Lab 2: Blink <br />